danielditlev/RAD-Doom/README.md

 Obviously you need a RAD Expansion Unit (see [project page](https://github.com/frntc/RAD) on how to build and setup one) and a Raspberry Pi 3A+/3B+/Zero 2.
 To play Doom, first download the release archive of this project and copy it to a FAT-formatted SD-card.

 Second, you need to download the "doom1.wad" of the shareware version of Doom (e.g. from [doomwiki.org](https://doomwiki.org/wiki/DOOM1.WAD)) and copy it into the "RADDOOM" folder on the SD-card.
+If you own a copy of Doom, Doom II, Final Doom: Plutonia Experiment, Final Doom: TNT: Evilution, Chex Quest, FreeDM, Freedoom: Phase 1 + 2, the WAD files from those games should also work.
+Any errors starting the game will be written into debug.txt on the SD-card.

 You also need a *sound font* in *.sf2*-format for the built-in MIDI synthesizer which plays via the SID or Digimax (the sound synthesis uses [TinySoundFont](https://github.com/schellingb/TinySoundFont)).
 This file also has to be copied to the "RADDOOM"-folder and named *"soundfont.sf2"*.
 One freely available sound font (but there are many others) is the [GeneralUser GS](http://schristiancollins.com/generaluser.php), which is also included in the [mt32pi](https://github.com/dwhinham/mt32-pi) release. mt32pi is a MIDI-synthesizer based on a Raspberry Pi which can be used with MIDI interfaces for the C64/C128.
 Note that the size of the sound font-file dominates the loading time.